Saturday, July 11, 2009

 http://download.oracle.com/docs/cd/B28359_01/appdev.111/b28390/toc.htm

-My goal with this "Getting Started" post is to give you one method of setting up an environment in which you can use OCCI to develop C++ applications under Windows that access Oracle Database.
+My goal with this "Getting Started" post is to give you one method of setting up an environment in which you can use OCCI to develop C++ applications under Linux that access Oracle Database.
 I am not in any way covering all possible scenarios or delving deep into OCCI itself.
 Please note that the database itself can be on any supported host.

 The Environment